CaffeineMocha/Rice-Type-Classification/README.md

   - Jasmine
   - Karacadag

-The dataset is **not included** in this repo (See at the bottom page of this README).
+The dataset is **not included** in this repo (see acknowledgments below).
-You must download it manually and place it under `data/` or update the dataset path in the code.
+You must download it manually and place it under `data/` or update the dataset path in the notebook.

 ---